Vulpem/V_Engine/README.md

 The first execution, since it's importing all the files in the assets folder, will take the longest to import.

-##TODOS

-When introducing the resource manager, the Save and Load features broke.
-It's being fixed, please, be patient.
-Therefore, the "Play", "Pause" and "Stop" buttons will cause the game to crash, since it tries to save and load the scene current state.

 Keybindings: